Where To Eat In Foodtown

 Broward has lots of options (including its own mini Koreatown in Lauderhill).
 But one of the biggest clusters of Asian food—and the most accessible for Miamians who think Broward and Greenland are on the same latitude—is Carriage Hills Plaza, a strip mall often referred to as Foodtown.
 That’s the name of the grocery store that anchors the plaza, and it’s one of the most diverse international grocery stores we’ve encountered anywhere, really.
 Surrounding it are numerous Asian restaurants serving everything from pho and banh mi to harder-to-find street foods, DIY summer rolls, crepes, and Hong Kong French toast.
 Below is our guide to the incredible restaurants that call Foodtown Plaza home, along with some tips on what to order.

 If you’ve ever fantasized about eating snails while sitting on a tiny stool in an alleyway somewhere in Vietnam, this place will make you giddy.
 On almost any night, you’ll see groups sitting at low tables in front of this restaurant sharing plates of food.
-If your bones can’t deal with sitting so low to the ground, there are taller tables inside.
+If your bones can’t deal with sitting so low to the ground, though, there are taller tables inside.
 MaMa has an English language menu plus another menu with a bunch of dishes in Vietnamese.
 The menu has pictures to help, but if you’re not super familiar with Vietnamese food, lean on your server for suggestions.
 They will happily suggest all kinds of wonderful dishes, like snails that range in size from little periwinkle-like things to ones that could house Sebastian the crab and three of his closest friends.
-We usually go for the green mango and cone snail salad, which has a nice heat, an assertive squeeze of lime, and a generous amount of de-shelled meat.
+We really love the green mango and cone snail salad, which has a nice heat, an assertive amount of lime, and a generous amount of de-shelled meat.

 It’s not just the banh mi that make this casual takeout spot such a destination, even though they’re amazing and feature excellent loaves of 545's own bread.
 But we love this place because of all the extra Vietnamese snacks they have, which include a big selection of grab-and-go boxed lunches filled with rice and grilled pork, summer rolls, pork buns, and more.
 The most exciting part of this little restaurant is the refrigerator where you’ll find colorful Vietnamese desserts called chè.
 Get the chè thái, which features lychees, tapioca, basil seeds, chewy noodles, and other fruit swimming in a glass of sweetened coconut milk.
 But also make sure to grab a steamed Vietnamese flan, which is lighter and not as sweet as the Latino versions.